cloudfoundry-incubator/kubecf/dev/kubecf/docs/bosh-author.md

 EOF
 ```

-When running `helm install scf` refer to that image:
+When running `helm install kubecf` refer to that image:

 ```sh
 helm install ... --set 'operations.custom={nats-dev}'
 ```

 Note: You can also unpack the helm release and modify it directly.
-There is no need to zip the release again, `helm install scf/` can install the unpacked release.
+There is no need to zip the release again, `helm install kubecf/` can install the unpacked release.

-## Integrating the Release in SCF
+## Integrating the Release in KUBECF

-With Quarks and SCF BOSH releases can largely be used just the same as with a BOSH director.
+With Quarks and KUBECF BOSH releases can largely be used just the same as with a BOSH director.
 There are a few things Quarks offers to make adaption to the kubernetes environment easier, though.

 ### BPM